batjko/gql2sql/README.md

 # GQL2SQL API Service

+**NOTE: This project is over 3 years old, from the beginnings of GraphQL, and won't be maintained.
+By now there are good tools available, such as [Apollo](https://medium.com/infocentric/setup-a-graphql-api-with-apollo-2-0-sequelize-and-express-js-608d1365d776).
+Don't waste your time here, look at those instead!!**

 This simple node app serves as example of a GraphQL API service in front of a legacy SQL database.
 It shows usage of Sequelize to interact with a MSSQL database (never need to write a single SQL command), and some tooling like: